mdvadiyatnaqvi/Brain_Tumour_Detection/README.md

 ### Run the project

-Remember dataset is given in the data folder for training as-well-as for testing purpose.
+Remember dataset is given in the data folder for training as-well-as for testing purpose. <br>
 Simple run the app.py file.

 python app.py